lik1996/HRVQA/README.md

 Implementation for the paper "HRVQA: A Visual Question Answering Benchmark for High-Resolution Aerial Images".
 ---

-We benchmark an aerial image visual question answering task with our proposed dataset HRVQA, and more details about this dataset could be found in our official website [HRVQA](https://hrvqa.nl/).
-The evaluation server and the benchmark table are held on [Codalab](https://codalab.lisn.upsaclay.fr/) platform.
+We benchmark an aerial image visual question answering task with our proposed dataset HRVQA, and more details about this dataset can be found on our official website [HRVQA](https://hrvqa.nl/).
+The evaluation server and the benchmark table will be held on [Codalab](https://codalab.lisn.upsaclay.fr/) platform.
 Welcome to submit your results!